How Does Tithi Shape Your Personality?

 • Colour: Green

-• Insight: Curiosity deepens in this phase.
-Naga’s energy guides you to explore calmly instead of rushing.
+• Insight: Naga Devata reminds you to explore carefully and stay curious without rushing.
 Green restores mental openness and curiosity without restlessness.

 Shashthi